OUR PICK FOR YOU

-Also referred to as vitamin H and B7, biotin plays a major role in helping the human body convert food into usable energy.
+Biotin plays a major role in helping the human body convert food into usable energy (also referred to as vitamin H and B7).
 This B complex vitamin is plentiful in a wide range of foods including nuts, legumes, cauliflower, whole grains, mushrooms, eggs, oysters, and organ meats.

 Though biotin is present in a number of foods, not everyone can consume enough of them on a regular basis.
 When this happens, taking a biotin supplement is a smart way to take advantage of these 12 impressive benefits of biotin.